Skip to main content

 Create snapshot schedule

-Create a new snapshot schedule.
+You can create a new snapshot schedule.

-3. Enter the required information and click the [Create] button.
+3. In the Create Snapshot Schedule popup, enter the required information and click [Create].

-image.
+Image.
 Create snapshot schedule Create snapshot schedule

-Basic informationSnapshot schedule nameEnter snapshot schedule name
+Basic infoSnapshot schedule nameEnter a name for the snapshot schedule

 View snapshot schedule list